Facts about the animal kingdom

 • Body: Their body is divided into three main parts, which are the head, thorax, and abdomen.

 • Eyes: Their eyes are made up of thousands of individual visual receptors, each of which is a functioning eye in itself.
-As a consequence, flies possess great visual range and fast perception of movement.
+As a consequence, flies possess a great visual range and fast perception of movement.
+This is particularly useful in avoiding predators and navigating through complex environments.

-• Wings: Unlike most flying insects, flies have got two wings instead of four.
+• Wings: Unlike most flying insects, flies have two wings instead of four.
 Their wings are thin, clear, and membranous.
 The hind wings evolved into structures known as halteres, which help flies to maintain their balance during flight.
+This adaptation allows them to perform agile maneuvers while airborne.

-• Mouth: The mouth parts of flies differ depending on the species.
+• Mouth: The mouthparts of flies differ depending on the species.
 However, most of them are adapted for sucking.
 The majority of flies have maxillae, but other species also have mandibles.
+This variation allows flies to exploit a wide range of food sources.

-• Complex sensory system: like many other insects, such as bees, flies have a complex sensory system that has gone through hundreds of millions of years of natural selection and that protects them from predators.
+• Complex sensory system: Like many other insects, such as bees, flies have a complex sensory system that has gone through hundreds of millions of years of natural selection and that protects them from predators.
 This explains why flies are so hard to catch.
+Their ability to detect minute changes in their surroundings makes them highly responsive to threats.

-• Sensitive cells: flies posses sensitive cells on their legs, which allow them to perceive odors and flavors through chemoreception.
+• Sensitive cells: Flies possess sensitive cells on their legs, which allow them to perceive odors and flavors through chemoreception.
+This helps them locate food sources and identify potential mates.

-• Beneficial for the environment: there are several species of flies that carry pathogens that cause disease in people and domestic animals.
+• Beneficial for the environment: There are several species of flies that carry pathogens that cause disease in people and domestic animals.
 However, there are also some species that are beneficial to the environment and that carry out important tasks.
 These flies are pollinators and also participate in the degradation of decomposing matter.
-They are also an indispensable part of food webs, and serve as food for other animals.
+They are an indispensable part of food webs, serving as food for other animals.

 If you wish to know more about the importance of animals that are pollinators, keep reading this article on 15 animals that pollinate.